wp-plugins/stout-google-calendar/readme.txt

 == Upgrade Notice ==

+= 1.0.9 - 2011-01-26 =
+Fixes issue of slashes appearing in the calendar name in admin settings for Stout Google Calendar

 = 1.0.8 - 2011-01-26 =
 Upgrade fixes issue of slashes appearing in calendar name in widgets.